 What are the accommodations and meals like?

-The accommodations are basic, clean, and comfortable and consistent with 3-star rated hotels.
+The accommodations are basic, clean, comfortable and consistent with 3-star rated hotels.
 The estancias date back to the late 1800’s – early 1900’s and have been either remodeled and/or retrofitted with modern amenities such as indoor bathrooms, running water, and electricity.
-Meals at the estancias are thoughtfully prepared using traditional Argentinean recipes and showcase locally sourced produce and farm-raised lamb and beef complimented by hand-selected wines crafted by Achaval-Ferrer winery.
+Additionally, guests will stay at the Estancia Pali Aike Eco Camp, which consists of geodesic dome tents complete with private bathrooms, heating systems, a shower and power for charging electronic devices.
+The Eco Camp stay is on the last night of the Route, which allows guests to experience a more wilderness like setting for the closure of their Patagonian experience.
+Meals at the estancias are thoughtfully prepared using traditional Argentinean recipes and showcase locally sourced produce and farm-raised lamb and beef complimented by hand-selected Salentein wines.

 Describe the atmosphere and style of the estancias?